Auto Deploy Spring Boot App using Gitlab CI/CD

 3. Server Setup

-For this tutorial, we will create a new DigitalOcean droplet, install JRE (Java Runtime Environment) and Nginx on it.
-Nginx will serve as a reverse proxy server that will run on port 80 and forward HTTP traffic to our Spring Boot application that will be running on port 8080 internally.
+For this tutorial, we will create a new DigitalOcean droplet, and install JRE (Java Runtime Environment) and Nginx on it.

 We’ll be using the Terraform configuration files from another article to provision the droplet.

 4. Gitlab CI/CD